Service Animals: Getting A Service Dog For Anxiety

 Bonding with your service animal

-When you train and adopt a service animal, the “human-animal bond” is essential.
-This dynamic relationship between the human owner and the animal can help ensure that the service animal will properly and reliably do the work they’re trained for.
+When you train and adopt a service dog, the “human-animal bond” is essential.
+This dynamic relationship between the human owner and the dog can help ensure that the service animal will properly and reliably do the work they’re trained for.
 Building this bond is often part of the process of acquiring a service dog.
 Or, you might look into organizations that focus on training an owner’s existing pet to become a psychiatric service animal, since a strong bond is usually already in place in such cases.

-Training your pet to become a service dog
+Training a service dog for anxiety

 Note that there are hundreds of organizations that claim to provide service animal training.
-While many are legitimate, it can be wise to remain wary of scam organizations that may request sensitive information and/or money in return for a “certified” service animal vest or ID tag.
-The ADA does not require service dogs to wear a vest, ID tag, or a specific harness—although you may choose to use one for your service animal—which is one way to detect a scam organization.
+While many are legitimate, it can be wise to remain wary of scam organizations that may request sensitive information and/or money in return for a “certified” service dog vest or ID tag.
+The ADA does not require service dogs to wear a vest, ID tag, or a specific harness—although you may choose to use one for your service dog—which is one way to detect a scam organization.

 Other ways to get support for anxiety

-Not everyone with an anxiety disorder requires or can clearly benefit from a service animal.
+Not everyone with an anxiety disorder requires or can clearly benefit from a service dog.
 Since acquiring or training psychiatric service dogs can take a significant investment of time and money, many people choose to pursue other avenues first to manage their anxiety.
 There are a few options available, including seeing a medical doctor to be assessed for medication needs.
 Also, therapy from a licensed mental health professional can be one of the most effective methods for treating mental health conditions like anxiety disorders.
 A therapist may be able to help you address any root causes of your anxiety, shift distorted thought patterns that may be causing distress, and develop healthy coping mechanisms for symptoms.

 Getty/Vadym Pastukh